 Locations to consider for your photo session in prague

 Prague is rightfully one of Europe's most beautiful cities to visit.
-The magical atmosphere of the 'City of 100 Spires ' has been impressing visitors alike for hundreds of years as they experience its cathedrals, historic bridges and fairy tale old world charm.
-A UNESCO world heritage site it is a stunning city to visit year round.
+The magical atmosphere of the 'City of 100 Spires ' has been impressing visitors alike for hundreds of years.
+With its cathedrals, historic bridges, stunning architecture and fairy tale old world vibes it truly is a UNESCO world heritage site worthy of your visit.

 Though the city has a small city centre, you can literally spend days exploring here and still feel like you have not seen enough.
-To make it easier for our visitors we have created a short list of must have locations worth considering for your Prague portrait session.
+That is why we have created a short list of must have locations worth considering for your Prague portrait session.

 The Charles Bridge